ddddwee1/TorchSUL/README.md

 1. (Quant) Non-existing quant params will no longer trigger Exceptions when inspecting, triggering warnings instead.

 #### 2023-08-16 (0.2.5)
-1. (Layers) Add quant support for deconv layer
+1. (Layers) Add quant support for deconv layer.

 #### 2023-08-05 (0.2.4)
 1. (Layers) Add "loose_load" flag.
-Working similarly to the "strict=False"
+Working similarly to the "strict=False".
-2. (Config) Fix a bug in sul config that would not support multi-processing
+2. (Config) Fix a bug in sul config that would not support multi-processing.
-3. (Layers) Add more initialization options for conv and fc layers
+3. (Layers) Add more initialization options for conv and fc layers.

 #### 2023-07-27 (0.2.2)
 1. (Layers) Add support for loading standard pytorch state dict.
 Users can set "from_torch" flag to load from standard pytorch state dict.

 #### 2023-07-16:  Bugfixes (0.2.1)
-1. (Base) Now *M.Model.\_laod_from_state_dict2* can normally manipulate state dictionary of its child modules
+1. (Base) Now *M.Model.\_laod_from_state_dict2* can normally manipulate state dictionary of its child modules.
 2. (Layers) Add quantization support for fc layers.